KirstenMayland/cs61databases/IMPLEMENTATION.md

 ## Implementation of Database

 ### Preprocessing of Data
 Changed missing data in the 3 .cvs files to 'NULL' for the text attributes and 0 for the int attributes.
 NULL and 0 then both indicate that the data at that point is untracked.
+I used Microsoft Excel for the prepocessing.

 ### Import data
 Created the schema 'russia_losses' in my local MySQL instance and then imported the 3 .csv files into the schema using the Table Data Import Wizard feature.